ebi-uniprot/uniprot-manual/help/fasta-headers.md

 - _OrganismName_ is the scientific name of the proteome's source organism.
 - _OrganismIdentifier_ is the [unique identifier of the proteome's source organism, assigned by the NCBI](https://www.uniprot.org/help/taxonomic_identifier).
 - _GeneNameList_ is an optional list of gene names.
-- _UniProtKBAcList_ is an optional list of UniProtKB primary UniProtKB accession numbers.
+- _UniProtKBAcList_ is an optional list of UniProtKB primary accession numbers.
 - _SourceIdList_ is the list of 'Source Sequence' identifiers in the UniParc entry that are linked to the requested proteome.
 These are the identifiers of the proteins that are annotated on the associated genome records from EMBL, Ensembl or RefSeq.
 - _Proteome:ComponentList_ is the identifier of the requested proteome, separated by ':' from a list of the components where the genes are encoded.